durandkwok-snowflake/Snowpark_VaR_Demo/README.md

 What This VaR Means:
 Interpretation: There’s a 95% probability that the portfolio’s daily loss will not exceed 2.98% of its value.
 Conversely, there's a 5% chance that the loss will exceed 2.98% in one trading day.

-For example, if you hold
-2,928** or less.

 Is This a "Good" VaR Score?
 Whether this is a good VaR depends on several factors: